Vein disease and fatigue. Is there a connection?

-Published on
+Published

-Chronic Venous Insufficiency (CVI) is a progressive condition that occurs when the one-way valves in the leg veins no longer work correctly to return blood from the legs to the heart.
+Chronic venous insufficiency (CVI) is a progressive condition that occurs when the one-way valves in the leg veins no longer work correctly to return blood from the legs to the heart.
 In cases involving CVI, the valves are either weakened or no longer in place, allowing blood to flow backward and pool in the veins in the legs, ankles, and feet.

 The blood that is left collecting or pooling in the lower extremities creates pressure inside the veins.
 Without treatment, the build of blood and pressure, causes the breakdown of nearby small capillaries, allowing blood to leak out into adjacent tissues.